 - Lower Risk of Injury

-One pound of fat is the equivalent of 3,500 calories of stored energy that your body can use, but doesn’t need.
+One pound of fat is the equivalent of 3,500 calories of stored energy that your body can use but doesn’t need.
 There are two ways to get rid of that weight, and they both have to do with your basal metabolic rate.
-Basal metabolic rate refers to the amount of calories your body burns when at rest.
+Basal metabolic rate refers to the number of calories your body burns when at rest.
 If you intake fewer calories than you burn in a day, you lose weight.
-If you exercise in order to increase your calories burned you can also lose weight.
+If you exercise to increase your calories burned, you can also lose weight.
 Of course, the best course of action is to combine both to maximize weight loss and the health benefits of your decisions.
-Your body releases most pent up fat energy as respiration, and around 14% of fat is evacuated through sweat and urination.
+Your body releases most pent-up fat energy as respiration, and around 14% of fat is evacuated through sweat and urination.

 Don’t Worry About the Scale!

 It may seem like a good idea to keep track of the scale when trying to lose weight.
 Most people think that keeping regular tabs on their weight loss progress will help, but in fact, it’s just as likely, or even more likely, to make you more likely to give up.
 This is because burning up body fat is more important than losing weight, and increasing muscle mass will cause you to lose weight slower than you think that you should.
-It’s better to simply stick with a well-planned regimen and throw your scale away.
-Simply trust your eyes and your long-term plans and goals, and you’re far more likely to see success!
+It’s better just to throw your scale away.
+Just trust your eyes and your long-term plans and goals, and you’re far more likely to see success!

 Contact Us Now